JohnEBoyBaby/i.Q/README.md

 Cassius Marcellus Clay, Muhammad Ali, TRUTH

+If not 'me' WHO ..?

+If not 'now' WHEN?

+Ask not what your G_D can do for 'you'.

+Ask what can 'you' do for your G_D.

+WORD.

 ... wel.com ... https://www.youtube.com/watch?v=Y0Yg9wjctRw ... to the future ...

 LABEL ME ...
 I LABEL YOU ...
 I DUB THEE "UNFORGIVEN" ...